orbeon/orbeon-forms-doc/form-runner/link-embed/securing.md

 This page describes a few solution which are not mutually exclusive:

 - IP filter
-- HTTPS and BASIC Authentication
+- HTTPS and BASIC authentication
 - Client certificate

 ## IP filter